Skinnero/2022-November/README.md

 # 2022-November

-Here i will place all my projects i have created while school
+Here i will place all my projects i will create while being coached